 - Promotes engagement

-Designing less formal learning zones is rapidly becoming a primary focus of interest and innovation.
-The design of these informal spaces is based on learning pedagogy, resulting in more intentional support for social and active learning strategies at all levels of education.
+Designing less formal collaborative learning zones is rapidly becoming a primary focus of interest and innovation.
+The design of these informal spaces is based on learning pedagogy.
+This results in more intentional support for social and active learning strategies at all levels of education.

 Classed as one of the 4 C’s and a core 21st-century skill, accessible collaborative spaces should be provided – spaces that foster easy interaction and communication.